poojaGit95/TicketingTool/ReadMe.txt

 Camel Java Router Project
 =========================
+This project queries the ticket list from given api and displays on the console.
+This project is built using Intellij IDE

+=== Software Requirements
+1. Java
+2. Maven

 === How to build

-To build this project use
+1. To build this project use

-    mvn install
+    mvn clean install

 === How to run
+1. Update the credentials in Credentials.json
+2. Update the subdomain in Credentials.json

-You can run this example using
+3. Compile and run this application using below commands mvn exec:java -Dexec.mainClass=com.pooja.tickets.Main

-    mvn camel:run

-=== More information

-You can find more information about Apache Camel at the website: http://camel.apache.org/